 Time commitment: 6 hours /month minimum plus committee meetings.

 Board meetings are held five times a year at STEM Academy, Velizy Avenue, Harlow, Essex, CM20 3EZ.

 Background on academy trusts

-Many of these schools are grouped together as multi-academy trusts.
+Many of these schools are grouped together as multi-academy trusts (MATs).
+There are currently 775 multi-academy trusts of 3+ schools.
 If the schools are to fulfil their potential, the trusts need non-executives (known in charity law as trustees) to bring a wide range of skills and experience to help guide strategy, ensure their ambitions can be soundly financed and keep their schools up to the mark delivering for their pupils.